valor-software/ngx-bootstrap/components/typeahead/readme.md

   - `typeaheadMinLength` (`?number=1`) - minimal no of characters that needs to be entered before typeahead kicks-in.
 When set to 0, typeahead shows on focus with full list of options (limited as normal by typeaheadOptionsLimit)
   - `typeaheadWaitMs` (`?number=0`) - minimal wait time after last character typed before typeahead kicks-in
   - `typeaheadOptionsLimit` (`?number=20`) - maximum length of options items list
-  - `typeaheadOptionField` (`?string`) - name of field in array of states that contain options as objects, we use array item as option in case of this field is missing.
-Supports nested properties and methods
+  - `typeaheadOptionField` (`?string`) - when options source is an array of objects, the name of field that contains the options value, we use array item as option in case of this field is missing.
+Supports nested properties and methods.
+  - `typeaheadGroupField` (`?string`) - when options source is an array of objects, the name of field that contains the group value, matches are grouped by this field when set.
   - `typeaheadAsync` (`?boolean`) - should be used only in case of `typeahead` attribute is array.
 If `true` - loading of options will be async, otherwise - sync. `true` make sense if options array is large.
   - `typeaheadLatinize` (`?boolean=true`) - match latin symbols.
 If `true` the word `súper` would match `super` and vice versa.
   - `typeaheadSingleWords` (`?boolean=true`) - break words with spaces.
 If `true` the text `"exact phrase" here match` would match with `match exact phrase here` but not with `phrase here exact match` (kind of "google style").